The study indicates that Earth's inner core may have stopped spinning and could reverse

 “The bodies of our studies are buried thousands of kilometers under our feet,” he said.

-“We use geophysical inference methods to infer internal characteristics of the Earth, and care must be taken so that interdisciplinary results confirm our hypotheses and conceptual frameworks,” he explained.
+He explained, “We use geophysical inference methods to infer internal characteristics of the Earth, and care must be taken for interdisciplinary results to confirm our hypotheses and conceptual frameworks.”

 “You can think of seismologists like doctors who study the internal organs of patients’ bodies with imperfect or limited equipment.
 So, despite progress, our picture of the Earth’s interior is still hazy, and we’re still in the discovery phase.”